-Edited By: Renée Y. Chan, MS, RD, RDN
+Edited by: Renée Chan, MS, MBA, RD, RDN, CDN

-Nicole is a second year student in the food, nutrition, and health program at UBC applying into dietetics this coming year.
+Nicole is a second year student in the food, nutrition, and health program at UBC and accepted into the dietetics major for the upcoming school year.
 Her passion lies in helping others achieve a healthier lifestyle specific to themselves through the combination of a balanced diet, fun physical activity, and mental health awareness.
 She enjoys trying out new foods, baking, hiking, watching movies, and meeting new people!